dlvu/dlvu.github.io/introduction/index.md

             <img src="lecture01.introduction.key-stage-0038.svg" class="slide-image" />

             <figcaption>
             <p    >To show what this looks like, we've set up a relatively simple autoencoder.
 It uses a few tricks we haven’t discussed yet, but the basic principle is just neural network with a bottleneck and a squared error loss.
-The size of the bottleneck layer is 256 nodes.<br></p><p    >We train it on a low-resolution version of the <a href="https://github.com/NVlabs/ffhq-dataset"><strong class="blue">FFHQ dataset</strong></a>, containing 70 000 images of faces with resolution 128 × 128.<br></p><p    >Here are the reconstructions after 5 full passes over the data. </p><p    ></p>
+The size of the bottleneck layer is 256 nodes.<br></p><p    >We train it on a low-resolution version of the <a href="https://github.com/NVlabs/ffhq-dataset"><strong>FFHQ dataset</strong></a>, containing 70 000 images of faces with resolution 128 × 128.<br></p><p    >Here are the reconstructions after 5 full passes over the data. </p><p    ></p>
             </figcaption>
        </section>